 I could conclude that our people are on a search and are very eager to work towards their future and claiming more space within this society.
 Something that we have a collective experience as to being deprived from due to institutional racism but also in my opinion our own struggles with the dualities in our hopes, dreams and disappointments.

 The idea behind SIMIA is to create space for dialogues through the use of art.
 In a metaphorical manner I want everyone participating in these dialogues to make their own seeds (of clay).
-These seeds I would later collect to use to make a wearable art piece in which I would do a Manifesto, in the name of all who participated.

 Everyone is free to participate but I hope to reach more of the Caribbean (ABC) island people to participate in these dialogues.